Laborers’-AGC Training Center

 The program was designed to advance education and degree options.
 It is designed for the student already in the workforce, participating in the apprenticeship program, and and making progress towards earning a journeyman’s license.

-Laborers-Employers Cooperation and Education Trust is offering a full scholarship to a qualifying person wishing to proceed with their education through either St. Charles Community College or Jefferson County Community College.
+Laborers-Employers Cooperation and Education Trust is offering full tuition reimbursement to qualifying laborers wishing to proceed with their education through St. Louis Community College.

-To qualify for the LECET Scholarship, you must fit the following criteria:
+To qualify for tuition reimbursement, you must fit the following criteria:

 - a member of an Eastern Missouri Laborers Local Union throughout education